abdoelwaly/poc-projects/poc-aws-web-app-env-version1/README (SOW).md

    Create Key Pairs for ec2 instances

 2. Create Ec2 instances (tomcat, mysql, Rabbitmq, memcached) with appropriate security groups and key pairs for ssh connections
-   Setup all services using user data scripts in resources folder 3.
+   Setup all services using user data scripts in resources folder

+3. Setup DNS Route 53 for private hosted zone
+   Create host zone and give domain name
+   Create records with the same ec2 names with A record and ip private of ec2

+4.Create application load balancer taraget group: ec2 instances web app crete record for the lb in the domain name provider or route 53

+.5 Create autoscaling group
+   create updated ami for ec2 app lanched template configure autoscaling group with autoscaling policy